CaRniFeXeR/TUW_ExpDesignWS2021/report_draft.md

 With the jupyter notebooks, external dependencies and the preprocessed data of the author provided on [Zenodo](https://zenodo.org/record/3475975#.YeBSdVkxlPY) we were able to execute the authors code.
 These results were the same as stated by the authors in their paper.

 The first thing we noticed is that the sampling in the analyzed paper differs from the original paper.
 As described, above they order the users by mainstreamness and took the top 1k user for the High Mainstreamness Group (HighMS), the bottom 1k users for the Low Mainstreamness Group (LowMS) and the median1k users for the Medium Mainstreamness Group (MedMS).
 In contrast, in the original paper the 3 groups were sampled as the top 20%, bottom 20% of most popular items for HighMS and LowMS and all other items for the MedMS group.
+Therefore the low and the high group in the original paper contain much less extreme items than in the analyzed paper.
+Considering that the top 1k users with the highest mainstreamness score only reflect the ~ 0.8% most extreme mainstream listeners, while the original paper represents with 20% a wider range and diversity of mainstream items.
+We argue that this extreme sampling could influence the observed bias effect in the outcome for the low and high group and thus do not reflect the same procedure as in the original paper.
+Due to this reason, we proposed a different sampling strategy: the